RESEARCH STARTER

 Historically, key conservative figures, such as Theodore Roosevelt, championed conservation to ensure resource availability, yet contemporary conservative responses to climate change have been complicated by influential media voices and political leaders who question the scientific consensus on global warming.
 The alignment of conservatism with business interests, particularly from industries like fossil fuels, has led to a perception of conservatives as resistant to environmental regulations.
 In recent years, political dynamics have further entrenched this skepticism, exemplified by the actions of the Trump administration, which actively opposed climate policies and sought to diminish the role of scientific research related to climate change.
 Despite this, some conservative voices are beginning to acknowledge the potential economic benefits of clean energy and the seriousness of climate threats.

 Conservatism is a loosely defined political philosophy that places great emphasis on tradition, continuity, and gradualism in the development of public policy.
-In regards to the natural environment, many conservatives have embraced elements of conservationism, but often reject the connected but distinct concept of environmentalism.
+In regard to the natural environment, many conservatives have embraced elements of conservationism, but often reject the connected but distinct concept of environmentalism.
 By the early twenty-first century, this was especially visible in debates over climate change, a phenomenon downplayed or even denied by many American political conservatives.

 Background